 Chef Paul Longworth first started his culinary career at the age of 18 when he was offered an apprenticeship with Conran Restaurants in London.
 After a three-year stint at Au Petit Salut, he founded Rhubarb Le Restaurant in 2013.

-This cosy fine dining restaurant offers up a contemporary approach to French gastronomy, and first-time visitors should certainly try their signature rhubarb dessert, made from bird’s custard powder.
+This cosy fine dining restaurant offers a contemporary approach to French gastronomy, and first-time visitors should certainly try their signature rhubarb dessert, made from bird’s custard powder.

 Rhubarb Le Restaurant.
 3 Duxton Hill, Singapore 089589. +65 8127 5001.